Maintenance / Alimony

-We guide our clients through the process of going over their historical financial information and anticipating the course of a deposition, trial or settlement.
+Our spousal support attorneys guide Illinois clients through the analysis of historical financial information in anticipation of a deposition, trial, or settlement.

-Maintenance, or spousal support, is a payment that one spouse can be ordered to make to the other spouse in order to provide support to a spouse who is not capable of supporting him or herself in the marital lifestyle after the marriage ends.
-Although the Illinois statute on maintenance discusses a spouse being entitled to be supported in the lifestyle to which he or she became accustomed during the marriage, Schiller DuCanto & Fleck’s divorce attorneys in Chicago, Lake Forest and Wheaton are mindful that two households cannot be maintained as inexpensively as one and that not every family can enjoy that lifestyle while continuing to provide it for their children.
-There are many criteria used by courts to determine the amount and duration of maintenance payments, and there is no formula provided to Illinois courts to calculate maintenance.
-Since most decisions made by trial courts about spousal support never reach the published decisions that lawyers look to for guidance, the collective experience of the firm’s lawyers is a unique resource available to develop strategy for spousal support cases for the firm’s clients.
+Maintenance, or spousal support, is a court-mandated payment from one spouse to the other following a divorce.
+The purpose is to provide the recipient with financial support to maintain a basic lifestyle.
+Although the Illinois statute on maintenance discusses a spouse’s entitlement to the same lifestyle to which he or she became accustomed during the marriage, Schiller DuCanto & Fleck’s spousal support attorneys in Chicago, Lake Forest, and Wheaton are mindful that two households cannot be maintained as inexpensively as one.
+Not every family can enjoy that lifestyle while continuing to provide for their children.

-The Chicago area firm’s family lawyers know what it takes to develop a lifestyle analysis and to analyze income, cash flow, and tax consequences in order to present effectively the facts necessary for an optimum spousal support result either by means of a trial or through settlement negotiations.
-An Illinois divorce lawyer guides clients through the process of going over their historical financial information and anticipating areas about which the client will be questioned so that clients are prepared for questions at a deposition, at trial, or during settlement negotiations.
+Our Chicago-area law firm knows what it takes to develop a lifestyle analysis that includes income, cash flow, and tax consequences, to effectively present the facts, and to achieve an optimum spousal support result.
+We work for the best result possible for our clients, either by means of a trial or through settlement negotiations.
+We help our clients through the process of financial analysis, and we anticipate areas where the client may be questioned.
+This allows us to properly prepare him or her for questions at a deposition, at trial, or during settlement negotiations.